vmware/terraform-provider-avi/website/docs/r/avi_useraccountprofile.html.markdown

 * `account_lock_timeout` - (Optional) Lock timeout period (in minutes).
 Default is 30 minutes.
 Unit is min.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
 * `credentials_timeout_threshold` - (Optional) The time period after which credentials expire.
 Default is 180 days.
 Unit is days.
+* `login_failure_count_expiry_window` - (Optional) The configurable time window beyond which we need to pop all the login failure timestamps from the login_failure_timestamps.
+Special values are 0 - do not reset login_failure_counts on the basis of time.
+Field introduced in 22.1.1.
+Unit is min.
 * `max_concurrent_sessions` - (Optional) Maximum number of concurrent sessions allowed.
 There are unlimited sessions by default.
 * `max_login_failure_count` - (Optional) Number of login attempts before lockout.
 Default is 3 attempts.
 Allowed values are 3-20.
 Special values are 0- unlimited login attempts allowed..
 * `max_password_history_count` - (Optional) Maximum number of passwords to be maintained in the password history.
 Default is 4 passwords.